Matias-Libes-De-Geyter/Convolutional-Neural-Network-CPP/README.md

 ### Why C++ ?
 - Firstly, I used C++ because I'm much more familiar with it than Python.
 Therefore, I challenged myself to build a CNN from scratch, without pytorch or similar libraries.
 - Secondly, I wanted to transfert my code onto CUDA, to use GPU's acceleration and multithreading.
 It's still in the making for the CNN project, even though it was done partially in my MLP project.
-- Finally, I use the C++ graphic library "SFML" 3.0 to ask the user to draw a number, and ask the MLP to output its guess.
+- Finally, I use the C++ graphic library "SFML" 3.0 to ask the user to draw a number, and ask the CNN to output its guess.

 ## Demo